Academics

 All School Activities

-Wednesday afternoons are set aside for all-school activities.
-Each week is a different activity.
+Once or twice a month, afternoons are set aside for all-school activities.
+Each time is a different activity.
 Once a term we hold a Community Meeting and once each term we do Community Service.
 A popular community service activity is Burrito Missionaries, when a group of students, led by a teacher, travel around the city and hand out burritos—made in the morning by the Cooking Class—to unhoused individuals.
 Recreational activities, always popular, include bowling, laser tag, miniature golf, visiting the pumpkin patch, and many others.
 We also visit local museums, farms, production facilities like Glory Bee, and so on.
-Another area of Wednesday activities is professional performances, which have included Chinese Acrobats, Native Pride Dancers, Robotics demonstrations, Taiko Drums, and Juggling; and also programs by local organizations such as SASS, Courageous Kids, HIV Alliance, CALC, and 350 Eugene.
-Lastly, some Wednesdays we just hang out here at school - sometimes, “free form” when everyone gets to choose one of various activities happening around the school; other times, something like a “movie night” afternoon, complete with popcorn!
+Another area of all-school activities is professional performances, which have included Chinese Acrobats, Native Pride Dancers, Robotics demonstrations, Taiko Drums, and Juggling; and also programs by local organizations such as SASS, Courageous Kids, HIV Alliance, CALC, and 350 Eugene.
+Occasionally, we just hang out here at school - sometimes, “free form” when everyone gets to choose one of various activities happening around the school; other times, something like a “movie night” afternoon, complete with popcorn!

 Chores